Mqtt Plugin

 orjson

-The MQTT topic name where the client expects the server to reply with an rsp.
-The client needs to subscribe to this MQTT topic itself
+The mqtt topic name that the client wants the server to reply rsp to.
+The client itself needs to subscribe to this mqtt topic

-Message ID, 4 bytes, which the server will encapsulate unchanged into the rsp packet for the client to identify which req corresponds to which rsp
+msg id, 4 bytes, the server will encapsulate it unchanged into the rsp packet for the client to locate which req the rsp corresponds to

 …